 Cooperative apartments are often good investments and coop purchases and sales are a large share of transactions in New York City and surrounding areas.
 Normally, the sales price of coops is lower than the price of a comparable condo or house.
 However, the monthly fee you pay to the cooperative, known as the maintenance fee, is often higher than the monthly fee for a condo.

-Call our law firm today and discuss your transaction with a qualified and experienced Real Estate Attorney.
+Contact our law firm today and discuss your transaction with a qualified and experienced Real Estate Attorney.